 At Chorlton Park we believe that art education is a crucial medium to help children express their identities.

-At Chorlton Park, we follow the Statutory framework for the early years foundation stage and the National Curriculum Programmes of Study for Art to develop a modern and engaging curriculum which meets the needs of our pupils.
+At Chorlton Park, we follow the updated statutory framework for EYFS and the National Curriculum Programmes of Study for Art to develop a modern and engaging curriculum which meets the needs of our pupils.

 Our curriculum is skills based, which ensures progression in expertise as children move up the school.
-In addition we believe that our role is to develop children’s creative abilities and talents (art.
+In addition, we believe that our role is to develop children’s creative abilities and talents (art.
 29 UNICEF Charter) so our aim is that when our children leave Year 6, they are confident to experiment, explore and develop personal ideas in a creative context.
-We champion a love of art and design by introducing children to a range of artists, designers and craftspeople both historic and contemporary and from a variety of cultures.
 We aim for our children to have an appreciation of art and be able to make connections between their own work and the work of others so we have ensured that alongside skills the children study a range of artists that represent ‘founding fathers’ of a style of artwork as well as local artists or artists from different cultures and ethnic backgrounds.
 We have also incorporated study of art as political expression in upper KS2.